 We also work closely with outside agencies such as Age UK for the benefit of our residents.

-At the home there is a Grow and Eat Project which utilises the on site allotment and provides fresh produce to use in meals and snacks throughout the day.
-The menu is informed by residents who are given the opportunity to have their own input into what food is provided.
+At the home, there is a Grow and Eat Project which utilises the on site allotment and provides fresh produce to use in meals and snacks throughout the day.
+The menu is informed by residents who are allowed to have their input into what food is provided.
 Staff, present and past, at The Oaks have been finalists for awards which include the National Care Awards and Great British East Midlands Care Awards.

 The fully accessible building allows for many quiet and personal areas as well as offering a chance to participate in more social activities in the games area.
 There is a large communal area for activities and also smaller lounges for quieter space.
 There is also a library and reminiscence area.